Flu Vaccination free or from £9.99

-- You have an illness
+- You have another illness

+Please check with the nurse of pharmacist whether you’re eligible.
 If you're not eligible for a free flu vaccination you can get vaccinated for £9.99.

 The flu vaccine provides protection from the common flu.
 It greatly reduces your risk of getting the flu, a common viral infection which can cause serious complications in children, the elderly, those with a weakened immune system and pregnant women.
 Although the flu vaccine does not prevent 100% of all flu cases, it significantly reduces the severity and symptoms of the flu, should you catch it despite having been vaccinated.

 Which types of flu vaccine are there?